jodal/pyspotify/docs/api/track.rst

     .. method:: is_autolinked()

         :rtype:     :class:`int`
-        :returns:   wether this track is linked to another track
+        :returns:   whether this track is linked to another track

         If the application wants to play this track, it has to call :meth:`playable()` on the track to obtain the linked track.